Aromich-25/Google-Cybersecurity-Certificate/README.md

 - **evidence/**
   Supporting materials used during the audit.
-  - **source-documents/** – Scenario and reference materials used as inputs
+  - **source-documents/** – Scenario and reference materials used as audit inputs
   - **completed-work/** – Final completed controls & compliance checklist (PDF)

+- **screenshots/**
+  Optional screenshots included as supporting evidence.

-## About This Repository
+## ℹ️ About This Repository

 This repository is intended to showcase **portfolio-ready cybersecurity work**.
-It focuses on clear documentation, risk-based thinking, and professional communication rather than tool output alone.
+It emphasizes clear documentation, risk-based thinking, and professional communication rather than tool output alone.